 - $15,000 property damage coverage per accident

-- Your compensation is reduced by your percentage of fault
+- Your payout is reduced by your share of fault

-When to Consult an Attorney
+When to Call an Attorney

-- Significant injuries requiring medical treatment
+- Major injuries needing medical treatment

-- Long-term or permanent disabilities
+- Long-term or permanent injuries

-- Substantial medical expenses
+- Large medical expenses

-- Lost wages or diminished earning capacity
+- Lost wages or reduced earning power

 - Disputes over fault or liability